-I am interested in high-dimensional probability and statistical physics, especially the limits of efficient algorithms in these settings.
+I am interested in high-dimensional probability and statistical physics, especially the limits of efficient algorithms in disordered problems.

 See my research page for a full list.